 Darrow-Owens Women’s Guild welcomes women of all ages who bring the richness of multiple generations to bear on our faith journeys.
 We meet on the third Monday of each month of the school year for fellowship, potluck supper and a program featuring enriching, informative, educational, and entertaining speakers.
 Beyond monthly meetings, Darrow-Owens women are active in a range of ministries from Promising Pages and Loaves & Fishes to Women in Transition at the YWCA.
 The annual parish tradition of making gingerbread houses is organized and facilitated by Darrow-Owens and enjoyed by adults and children alike.
 Contact Mary Amos

-Women of the parish and their friends are invited to an hour of coffee, fellowship, prayer, and inspiration at the weekly Focus meetings on Friday mornings.
+Women of the parish and their friends are invited to an hour of fellowship, prayer, and inspiration at the weekly Focus meetings on Friday mornings via Zoom.
 Contact Susanne Shaw.

 Oyster Roast is held on Saturday evening in November in the parish courtyard and features oyster shucking and low country boil.
 A bluegrass band provides music to kick up your heels, and fire pits provide a cozy gathering spot for friendly conversation.